mikeizbicki/chajda/README.md

 ### tsvector

-The following examples show the results of calling `pspacy_tsvector` on English, Spanish, Korean, and Chinese texts.
+The following examples show the results of calling `chajda_tsvector` on English, Spanish, Korean, and Chinese texts.
 ```
 psql> select spacy_tsvector('en', $$This is my example test sentence that I'm putting into Google Translate to generate test cases.$$);
                                               spacy_tsvector